bjaec/bjaec/README.md

 # 💫 About Me:

-🎶📱👨‍🍳 I am currently working on building a more interactive version of Spotify's AI DJ using Python and leveraging OpenAI's and Spotify's APIs <br><br>
+🎶📱📊 I am currently working on building a full-stack Spotify visualization dashboard dissecting listening habits like acousticness, energy, and loudness of songs. <br><br>

 # 💻 Tech Stack: